mfisher5/farm-guide/README.md

         HostName agri.cse.ucdavis.edu
         User username

+    Host farm-cp
+     	User youruser
+     	HostName farm.cse.ucdavis.edu
+     	Port 2022

 Replace `username` with your username.
-This will allow you to ssh to farm with just `ssh farm` in the future.
+The first group of lines will allow you to ssh to farm with just `ssh farm` in the future.
+The second group is for copying files to and from farm using the recommended port (so as not to burden the head node with network IO).
+Use `scp <file on my computer> farm-cp:<location on farm>` to copy files (or use `rsync` as described [in Jeff's lab wiki](https://github.com/RILAB/lab-docs/wiki/Using-Farm)

 ## Getting to Know Slurm